 How I Taught My Kids the Emotions in Spanish

-We finished up with the last chapter by describing the pictures in ¿Cómo es tu mamá? by Rosanela Álvarez and Yasushi Muraki and completing Chapter 1 in the mini-workbook.
+We started with a review by reading and describing the pictures in ¿Cómo es tu mamá? by Rosanela Álvarez and Yasushi Muraki.
 We also played a game of Memoria matching the Spanish words to the English translation using the flashcards.
 I printed the cards on regular paper and then laminated them for durability.
 They should still work without laminating, though.

 Then we started Chapter 2’s vocabulary with TPR for voy, quiero, estoy triste, and estoy contento/a.
 We point to ourselves to indicate the yo form (I form), use ASL signs for “go” and “want”, frown face for “sad” and smile big for “happy.”